13 Of The Gold Coast’s Best Steak Restaurants In 2026

 Simple.
 Seared.
 Succulent.
 I love a good steak—and, if you’re reading this, you probably do too.
 So maybe you even already knew that MB stands for Marble Score (where the higher the score, the more tender the steak).

-So I’ll skip the small talk and get straight to the juicy stuff: these are the Gold Coast/Kombumerri Country’s best steak restaurants, curated for your carnivorous pleasure in no particular order.
+You're already salivating, so I’ll skip the small talk and get straight to the juicy stuff: these are the Gold Coast/Kombumerri Country’s best steak restaurants, curated for your carnivorous pleasure.
 Bon appétit.

 Best Gold Coast Steak Restaurants At A Glance